 }, \be

 \ee

-Note that the boost factor in cosmological context has been studied in the literature (see~\cite{Taylor:2002zd,Huetsi:2009ex}, etc.), and here in \Eq{mmbhxshdu3uutdjshyf1eierhdcdc} we use the conditional halo mass function, which encodes information about density fluctuation and therefore allows us to derive inhomogeneous DM injection rate and its impact on 21-cm power spectrum.
+Note that the boost factor in the cosmological context has been studied in literatures (see~\cite{Taylor:2002zd,Huetsi:2009ex}, etc.), and here in \Eq{mmbhxshdu3uutdjshyf1eierhdcdc} we use the conditional halo mass function, which encodes information about density fluctuations and therefore allows us to derive the inhomogeneous DM injection rate and its impact on 21-cm power spectrum.
 Our comprehensive treatment of the {\it inhomogeneous boost factor} represents the main modeling improvement in this work.